Here come the brides in Northern Ireland's first same-sex marriage

 The British parliament also voted to loosen restrictions on abortion in the region at the same time.

-Britain's Northern Ireland Minsiter Julian Smith, members of parliament and campaigners will celebrate the legalization of gay marriage at an event in London.
+Britain's Northern Ireland Minister Julian Smith, members of parliament and campaigners will celebrate the legalization of gay marriage at an event in London later on Tuesday.

 Sara Canning, the partner of murdered author Lyra McKee, who was shot dead by a New IRA gunman in Londonderry last year, will also attend the London event.